-It’s a long, drawn out disease that slowly kills.
+It’s a long, drawn out disease that slowly kills your ability to work.

 It sucks out what little is left of your working spirit.

-If you’re like me and working a desk job – an 8 hour a day sentence in front of a wrongly positioned screen is basically an early sentence to become Gollum from The Lord of the Rings.
+If you’re like me and working from home or have a desk job – it can like an 8 hour a day sentence; and in front of a wrongly positioned screen is basically an early sentence to become Gollum from The Lord of the Rings!

 How do you fix it?